covenantproject/cov-backend/README.md

 ### DB Script

 DB is PostgreSQL
-Script with schema is available in the following path:
+Database creation script is available in the following path:

 ```
-\DB Script\Covenant_Script.sql
+\DB Script\1_Table_Script.sql - creates all the tables in release1 schema
+\DB Script\1_Documentation_Constraints.sql - adds comments to all table and columns.
+Applies CHECK CONSTRAINTS to char/varchar columns with constrained values.

 ```

 ### Running the project and base url